shepherd98/Keras-Tensorflow-DenoisingModelsFramework-withTNRD/README.md

 Name: Ryan Cecil.
 Year: 2021

-Recently, I have found myself needing to create a lot of new denoising models and analyzing them to gain information.
 This is a subset of the current code base that I use for my research under Dr. Stacey Levine in her deep learning, computer vision, and image processing group to train/test/analyze new models.
 The current code only gives a Keras-Tensorflow implementation of the Trainable Nonlinear Reaction Diffusion (TNRD) model of Chen and Pock: https://arxiv.org/pdf/1508.02848.pdf